-AU Siu Kee, Alexander, OBE, ACA, FCCA, FCPA, AAIA, FCIB, FHKIB, aged 69, has been appointed an Independent Non-executive Director and a member of the Audit Committee of the Company since 1 July 2015.
+AU Siu Kee, Alexander, OBE, FCA, FCCA, FCPA, AAIA, FCIB, FHKIB, aged 70, has been appointed an Independent Non-executive Director and a member of the Audit Committee of the Company since 1 July 2015.
 He was an Executive Director and the Chief Financial Officer of Henderson Land Development Company Limited ("HLD") from December 2005 to June 2011.
 He stepped down from the position of Chief Financial Officer and was re-designated as a Non-executive Director of HLD on 1 July 2011.
 On 18 December 2012, Mr Au was re-designated as an Independent Non-executive Director of HLD until his retirement on 2 June 2015.
 A banker by profession, Mr Au was the chief executive officer of Hang Seng Bank Limited from October 1993 to March 1998 and of Oversea-Chinese Banking Corporation Limited in Singapore from September 1998 to April 2002.
 He was formerly a non-executive director of a number of leading companies including The Hongkong and Shanghai Banking Corporation Limited, MTR Corporation Limited and Hang Lung Group Limited.
 Currently, Mr Au is an independent non-executive director of a listed company - The Wharf (Holdings) Limited.
 He is also a non-executive director of two listed companies - Hong Kong Ferry (Holdings) Company Limited and Miramar Hotel and Investment Company, Limited, both are associated companies of HLD.
 He is the chairman and non-executive director of Henderson Sunlight Asset Management Limited, a wholly-owned subsidiary of HLD, which is the manager of the publicly-listed Sunlight Real Estate Investment Trust.
-An accountant by training, Mr Au is a Chartered Accountant as well as a Fellow of The Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
+Mr Au has been appointed as a member of the Finance Committee of The Independent Schools Foundation Limited with effect from 5 December 2016.
+An accountant by training, Mr Au is a Fellow of The Institute of Chartered Accountants in England and Wales, The Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.